10/28/2020 By Dr. Minas Chrysopoulo

 Step 4 involves discussing how the patient’s preferences favor certain options while taking the overall clinical picture into account.
 Patients may hold a view that one option fits their lifestyle and values better than another.
 This view may be different from the clinician’s.
 Shared decision-making recognizes the patient’s right to make these decisions, ensuring they are fully informed about the options they face, and the likely consequences both short- and long-term.

-Step 5 is assessment of the treatment plan.
+Step 5 is an assessment of the treatment plan.
 Is the plan medically appropriate and reasonable?
-Some people will need more time to think about things (e.g., talk to their family/work), and that of course is absolutely ok!
+Some people will need more time to think about things (e.g., talk to their family/work), and that, of course, is absolutely ok!

 While shared decision-making has many benefits, unfortunately, it has not been widely adopted by the medical community.
 Reasons include the lack of training in this approach, the perception that it takes too much time to perform, and the fear of potentially losing the patient if the doctor doesn’t offer all the treatment options.
 It is therefore extremely important that patients advocate for themselves to ensure their voices are heard during their treatment planning, regardless of their medical diagnosis.